-Lawmaker charged with corruption calls it ‘crap,’ won’t quit
+Michigan lawmaker denies cash-for-vote scheme, won’t quit

 LANSING, Mich.
-(AP) - A Michigan lawmaker charged with soliciting a bribe for votes says he’s shocked by the indictment and calls it “crap.”
+(AP) - A Michigan lawmaker charged with seeking a bribe from a union said investigators got it wrong and he won’t resign.

-Rep. Larry Inman appeared Thursday on “Michigan’s Big Show,” a Lansing-based radio show, two days after federal prosecutors filed an indictment against the Republican.
-He says he won’t resign.

-The government says text messages show Inman urging a labor union to round up campaign contributions last summer to ensure some lawmakers would vote a certain way on a controversial wage proposal.
-The messages show Inman saying $5,000 won’t be enough.
+Republican state Rep. Larry Inman is charged with attempted extortion, soliciting a bribe and lying to the FBI.
+Prosecutors say messages show him urging a labor union to round up more than $5,000 in campaign contributions from other labor groups last summer to ensure that as many as 12 lawmakers would buck GOP leaders and block the repeal of a wage law covering public construction projects.

+“Its not worth losing assignments and staff for $5,000,” Inman texted someone affiliated with the Michigan Regional Council of Carpenters and Millwrights, according to the indictment.

-The government says the union didn’t respond to Inman’s pitch.
-The Traverse City-area lawmaker ultimately voted to repeal a wage law against the union’s interests.
+Prosecutors said the union didn’t respond to Inman’s pitch.
+He ultimately voted to repeal the law against the interests of labor groups.

-Inman says, “Do you think that I would take a bribe?
-Come on.
-This is crap.”
+“Do you think that I would take a bribe?
+Come on,” Inman said Thursday on a Lansing-based syndicated radio program, “Michigan’s Big Show.”

+He was asked why he told the union representative to keep quiet about the text message.

+“There are certain things that I have discussions with that are shared. … I feel like my relationship with the carpenters was close and personal,” Inman said.

 Copyright © 2019 The Washington Times, LLC.